- Information & Support

 When you are simply coping day to day and responding to the needs of others, it’s easy to forget your own health needs and find the energy to look after yourself.

-It is really important as a carer that you look after your own needs as well as the person you care for.
+It is really important for a carer that you look after your own needs as well as the person you care for.

 - Eat well – a healthy balanced diet will keep your energy levels up